doc-l10n-kit/doc-l10n-kit/README.md

-# quarkus-adoc-po-translator
+# doc-l10n-kit

 [![Actions Status](https://github.com/i18n-quarkusio/quarkus-adoc-po-translator/workflows/CI/badge.svg)](https://github.com/i18n-quarkusio/quarkus-adoc-po-translator/actions)

-quarkus-adoc-po-translator is an utility to translate .adoc.po files extracted from quarkus documentations asciidoctor files by po4a.
+doc-l10n-kit is a set of utilities to translate .po files.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.
 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .